Your obligations as a train passenger

 If you have lost your ticket or travel without a valid ticket you will be obliged to pay a fixed supplemental fee (inspection fee) of SEK 1,200 if you are over 15 years of age.
 Other provisions may apply for railway traffic which SJ operates as a contractor for public transportation companies, for example.

 In order to ensure that the journey is comfortable and safe for everyone, there are a few simple rules on how much luggage an individual passenger may bring with them and where the luggage may be stored on board.

 You may only bring on board as much luggage as you can easily carry yourself.

 The basic rule is a maximum of two bags per person plus a laptop bag/handbag.
-You can also bring one piece of special luggage, such as a collapsible pram, skis, a golf bag, musical instrument or collapsible bike.
+You can also bring one piece of special luggage, such as a collapsible pram, skis, a golf bag, a musical instrument, or a collapsible bike.
 Skis and collapsible bikes must be stored in protective bags.

 As a passenger, you are personally responsible for carrying your luggage onto and off the train, storing it correctly, and keeping an eye on it during the trip.
 All luggage must be placed in the train’s luggage racks, on overhead shelves, or under the seat.
 Prams must be collapsed and stored so that they do not impede access onboard the train.

 For safety reasons, SJ’s staff are entitled to refuse access to the train for passengers with hazardous or excess luggage.

 The onboard bistro serves alcoholic drinks to passengers aged 18 and above only.
 Any alcohol you bring with you may not be consumed onboard.
 Any alcohol bought on board may not be taken with you when you leave the train.